dstrohmaier/dstrohmaier.github.io/about/index.md

 ![Picture of David Strohmaier](/assets/images/small_me.jpg)

-My work crosses the divides between philosophy, computer science, and the social sciences.
-I investigate the ontology of the social and the dynamics of human agents.
-In addition, I have an interest in machine learning and work in natural language processing and computational linguistics.
+I have received a PhD in philosophy from the University of Sheffield and I have completed an MPhil in advanced computer science at the University of Cambridge.
+Currently I work as a research associate in the Department of Computer Science and Technology at Cambridge.
+I am supported by the [ALTA institute](http://alta.cambridgeenglish.org/).
+My research focusses on natural language processing using neural networks and I have also published in social ontology.
+You can contact me at ds858@cam.ac.uk.

 For my CV click [here](/assets/pdf/cv_strohmaier.pdf).

-I have received a PhD in philosophy from the University of Sheffield and I have completed an MPhil in advanced computer science at the University of Cambridge.
-You can contact me at davidstrohmaier92@gmail.com.

 ---